 Below are a few situations where you should consider hiring, or at least consulting with, an attorney.

-While the lender may agree to release its lien in exchange for the short sale proceeds, it might not release you from personal liability on the debt and could potentially come after you for a deficiency judgment.
+While the lender might agree to release its lien in exchange for the short sale proceeds, it might not release you from personal liability on the debt and could potentially come after you for a deficiency judgment.

 What is a deficiency judgment?
 In a short sale, the difference between the sale price and the total mortgage debt is called a “deficiency.”
 Again, let’s say the total debt you owe on the first mortgage is $200,000, but the short sale price is $150,000.
 The deficiency is $50,000.

 When you should hire an attorney.
-If you need legal advice about your risk of a deficiency judgment, you should seriously consider hiring a lawyer who can advise you about your particular situation.
+If you need legal advice about your risk of a deficiency judgment, you should consider hiring a lawyer who can advise you about your particular situation.

 You need to make sure that you understand every word of the agreement so that there aren’t any surprises after the closing.
 Non-attorneys can’t give a legal interpretation of the short sale documents.
 Only a competent attorney can advise you about the legal affect of the terms of the agreement.